FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/pkcs11/README.md

 [PKCS #11 ](https://en.wikipedia.org/wiki/PKCS_11) is a standardize API to allow application software to use, create, modify and delete cryptographic objects.
 The benefit of PKCS #11 is that it allows the app to take advantage of offload crypto while mitigating the threats of private key cloning and theft.

-FreeRTOS uses a subset of PKCS #11 APIs to keep lean.
+To keep as lean as possible, FreeRTOS uses a subset of PKCS #11 APIs.
 Implementers are free to integrate more than our required subset of PKCS #11, but it is optional to do so.

 The PKCS #11 API functions required by FreeRTOS are described in the following table.